 In the years 2011-2018, I held the position of Music Director and the Leading Organist at the Sanctuary of the Virgin Mary in Lichen Stary, where I played the largest organ in Poland (Zych, 157, 6M+P) located in the Basilica in Licheń Stary (the largest church in Poland).
 In 2017, I wrote the book "The Lichen Organ in relation to the Largest Instruments in Poland, Europe and the World" and recorded a compact disc, “Ave Regina Caelorum” with improvisations on the biggest organ in Poland (in the Basilica in Licheń Stary - can be bought on eBay).
 In 2018 I recorded a second compact disc in the Basilica in Licheń Stary, Poland with French literature and improvisations, "French Inspirations: 2nd half of the 19th century" (eBay).

 In addition, i have completed Master's and PhD studies in the area of economics at the Leon Kozminski Academy in Warsaw.
-Since 2019, as an assistant professor (adjunct), I am associated with the University of Social Sciences in Warsaw, where I conduct interdisciplinary scientific and research work at the interface between business and art, as well as didactic activities for English-language MBA programs and the Polish branch of the American Clark University in the area of international finance, corporate finance, financial analysis, marketing of visual arts, business ethics and CSR.
+Since 2019, as an adjunct professor, I am associated with the University of Social Sciences in Warsaw, where I conduct interdisciplinary scientific and research work at the interface between business and art, as well as didactic activities for English-language MBA programs and the Polish branch of the American Clark University in the area of international finance, corporate finance, financial analysis, marketing of visual arts, business ethics and CSR.
 I am also the founder and president of the Jan Drzewoski Foundation dealing with a wide range of organ themes.

 For more detailed information, please visit www.michalszostak.org/cv